ErikOSorensen/rgtools/README.md

 free form reference to arms that provide data).

 #### detail

-Binary variable, takes the value of one if the hypothesis is deemed to be presented with sufficient detail to be tested one specific way.
-Zero if one or more elements of the hypothesis lack sufficient detail such that it can be implemented in two or more ways.
+Binary variable, takes the value of `true` if the hypothesis is deemed to be presented with sufficient detail to be tested one specific way. `false` if one or more elements of the hypothesis lack sufficient detail such that it can be implemented in two or more ways.

-##### det_exp
+#### det_exp

-String variable, conditional on the hypothesis not being detailed enough (`detail = 0`).
-Paste here any description in the registration/PAP that it is deemed ambiguos enough such two or more implementations can be consistent with the hypothesis.
+String variable, conditional on the hypothesis not being detailed enough (`detail = "false"`).
+Paste here any description in the registration/PAP that it is deemed ambiguous enough such two or more implementations can be consistent with the hypothesis.

 #### test_heterogeneity